ontophenome/ontophenome/README.md

 * **ppi_filepath**: path to the ppi-network file;
 * **cv\_index_filepath**: path to the file containing the indices of cross-validation data (more information about CV data below);
 * **tdlp\_Y0**: initialization of tlDLP, usually the result from DLP or OGL (more information about tlDLP initiaization below);
+* **max\_depth\_children**: set the depth from which children associations of associations in the test set are removed to maintain consistency.
+In case your test set is already consistent, set this parameter to infinity.
 * **fold_start** and **fold_end**: range of folds to use in the cross-validation.
 E.g.: If you want to perform 10-fold CV, *fold_start* must be set to 1, and *fold_end* to 10.

 **Note:** Each model has a different number of hyper-parameters, also to be defined in this file;

 After changing the option, you can run the software with the following command:

-To run in Matlab, start it using the **matlab** command and execute:
+To run in Matlab, start it using the ```matlab``` command and execute:

 ```
 script_main